bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Blocker bug: Presences sometimes lose their floor zIndex?
 (This does happen in production as well.)

 # Nice UI TODO:
-* Make club walls striped.
-    * Then make consistent with thought bubble.
 * Load banner text later so that font has time to load.
 * Remove depth shading from slant direction cubes?